fellesverkstedet/fabricatable-machines/humphrey-large-format-cnc/humphrey_v3/assembly.md

-# Assembly instructions for Humphrey v3
+# Assembly instructions for Humphrey v3 - The table

 [Online 3D model](https://a360.co/2AF6yjp) (Can be downloaded)